Asa-Shu/simple-translation/README.md

 ## Summary

-Shortcut key to translate the selected string into English and replace it .
+Shortcut key to translate the selected string into English and replace it.
 The program itself is very simple.

 You can find more details [here]().